 When you click the Find button, the UI opens a Windows Explorer directory window on the folder containing the file RPM.FDB.

 When you click the Move button, the UI opens a Windows Explorer window titled “New settings database file”.
-You can select a new target folder with this window.
+You can select a new target folder and filename for the database to be kept.
 We suggest you use caution and:

 - Make sure the folder is on your local disk, not on a network share